 Types of Construction/Modification Changes

-For the purpose of OAR 340-210-0200 through 340-210-0250, changes that involve new construction or modifications of stationary sources or air pollution control equipment are divided into the following Types:
+For the purpose of OAR 340-210-0200 through 340-210-0250, changes that involve new construction or modifications of sources or air pollution control equipment are divided into the following Types:

-(1) Type 1 changes include construction or modification of stationary sources or air pollution control equipment where such a change:
+(1) Type 1 changes include construction or modification of sources or air pollution control equipment where such a change meets the criteria in subsections (a) through (f):

+(a) Would not increase emissions from the source above the Plant Site Emission Limit by more than the de minimis levels defined in OAR 340-200-0020 for sources required to have a permit;

+(b) Would not increase emissions from the source above the netting basis by more than or equal to the significant emissions rate;

+(c) Would not increase emissions from any new emission device, activity or process; replacement of any emission device, activity or process; or modification of any emission device, activity or process at the source by more than the de minimis levels defined in OAR 340-200-0020;

+(d) Would not be used to establish a federally enforceable limit on the potential to emit;

+(e) Would not require a TACT determination under OAR 340-226-0130 or a MACT determination under OAR 340-244-0200; and

+(f) Is not required to obtain a permit under OAR 340 division 216.

+(2) Type 2 changes include construction or modification of sources or air pollution control equipment where such a change meets the criteria in subsections (a) through (f):

 (a) Would not increase emissions above the Plant Site Emission Limit by more than the de minimis levels defined in OAR 340-200-0020 for sources required to have a permit;

-(b) Would not increase emissions above the netting basis by more than or equal to the significant emissions rate;

-(c) Would not increase emissions from any stationary source or combination of stationary sources by more than the de minimis levels defined in OAR 340-200-0020;
+(b) Would not increase emissions above the netting basis by more than or equal to the significant emissions rate; (c) Would not increase emissions from any new emission device, activity or process; replacement of any emission device, activity or process; or modification of any emission device, activity or process at the source by more than or equal to the significant emission rate;

 (d) Would not be used to establish a federally enforceable limit on the potential to emit;

-(e) Would not require a TACT determination under OAR 340-226-0130 or a MACT determination under OAR 340-244-0200.
+(e) Would not require a TACT determination under OAR 340-226-0130 or a MACT determination under OAR 340-244-0200; and

-(2) Type 2 changes include construction or modification of stationary sources or air pollution control equipment where such a change:

-(a) Would meet the criteria of subsections (1)(a), (1)(b), (1)(d), and (1)(e) of this rule; and (b) Would not increase emissions from any stationary source or combination of stationary sources by more than or equal to the significant emission rate;
+(f) Is not required to obtain a permit under OAR 340 division 216.

-(3) Type 3 changes include construction or modification of stationary sources or air pollution control equipment where such a change:
+(3) Type 3 changes include construction or modification of sources or air pollution control equipment where such a change:

-(a) Would increase emissions above the Plant Site Emission Limit by more than the de minimis levels defined in OAR 340-200-0020 but less than the significant emission rate for sources required to have a permit;
+(a) Would increase emissions above the Plant Site Emission Limit by more than the de minimis levels defined in OAR 340-200-0020 before applying unassigned emissions or emissions reduction credits available to the source but less than the significant emission rate after applying unassigned emissions or emissions reduction credits available to the source for sources required to have a permit;

-(b) Would increase emissions from any stationary source or combination of stationary sources by more than the significant emission rate but are not subject to OAR 340-222-0041(3)(b) or OAR 340, division 224 (NSR rules);
+(b) Would increase emissions from any new emission device, activity or process; replacement of any emission device, activity or process; or modification of any emission device, activity or process at a source by more than the significant emission rate but are not subject to OAR 340-222-0041(4)(b) or (c) ;

 (c) Would be used to establish a federally enforceable limit on the potential to emit; or